 Next time you open your medicine cabinet or fill a prescription, think about this: New drugs go through an average of 12 years of rigorous testing before they are deemed safe and effective for people to use.

-Research is done through clinical trials, which are essential for improving health and medical care.
+Research is done through clinical studies, which are essential for improving health and medical care.

-Clinical trials are proving ground for new or better:
+Clinical studies are proving ground for new or better:

 Learn More: Increasing Diversity in Clinical Studies

 Without these studies, and the people who volunteer to take part in them, many common medicines including aspirin, statins to lower cholesterol, beta blockers for high blood pressure and the newer diabetes medicines would not be available today.
 Nor would we have developed such a deep understanding of diseases such as heart disease and stroke, and how best to treat and prevent them.

 The Food and Drug Administration (FDA) requires rigorous scientific studies to prove that a treatment or device is both safe and effective before allowing it to be available to patients.
 Altogether, more than a hundred FDA-approved drugs and devices are available to treat or stave off cardiovascular disease, and they work in different ways.

 Clinical trials are carefully planned research studies that assess new drugs, devices, procedures, biologics (for example, vaccines or targeted therapies), diagnostic approaches/tools.

 These studies also test interventions that might help prevent another heart attack or slow the progression of diseases (for example, cardiac rehabilitation or team-based care).

 The studies look at specific drugs or treatments to determine: